ssardina-planning/nugat-ma/README.md

 ## COPYRIGHT ##

-NuGaT version is licensed under the GNU Lesser General Public License (LGPL in short) as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+NuGAT version is licensed under the GNU Lesser General Public License (LGPL in short) as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
 File LGPL-2.1 contains a copy of the License.
 For license information on Lily see its documentation.